tuist/tuist/docs/docs/guides/develop/projects.md

 Once you've defined your project, Tuist offers various workflows to manage and interact with it:

 - **Generate:** This is a foundational workflow.
 Use it to create an Xcode project that's compatible with Xcode.
-- **Build:** This workflow not only generates the Xcode project but also employs `xcodebuild` to compile it.
+- **[Build](/guides/develop/build):** This workflow not only generates the Xcode project but also employs `xcodebuild` to compile it.
-- **Test:** Operating much like the build workflow, this not only generates the Xcode project but utilizes `xcodebuild` to test it.
+- **[Test](/guides/develop/test):** Operating much like the build workflow, this not only generates the Xcode project but utilizes `xcodebuild` to test it.

+## Challenges with Xcode projects

+As Xcode projects grow, **organizations may face a decline in productivity** due to several factors, including unreliable incremental builds, frequent clearing of Xcode's global cache by developers encountering issues, and fragile project configurations.
+To maintain rapid feature development, organizations typically explore various strategies.

+Some organizations choose to bypass the compiler by abstracting the platform using JavaScript-based dynamic runtimes, such as [React Native](https://reactnative.dev/).
+While this approach may be effective, it [complicates access to the platform's native features](https://shopify.engineering/building-app-clip-react-native).
+Other organizations opt for **modularizing the codebase**, which helps establish clear boundaries, making the codebase easier to work with and improving the reliability of build times.
+However, the Xcode project format is not designed for modularity and results in implicit configurations that few understand and frequent conflicts.
+This leads to a bad bus factor, and although incremental builds may improve, developers might still frequently clear Xcode's build cache (i.e., derived data) when builds fail.
+To address this, some organizations choose to **abandon Xcode's build system** and adopt alternatives like [Buck](https://buck.build/) or [Bazel](https://bazel.build/).
+However, this comes with a [high complexity and maintenance burden](https://bazel.build/migrate/xcode).

 ## Alternatives